Plan the perfect Ontario golf weekend

 The Trillium Wood Golf Club

 A par 72 course that plays between 4,900 and 6,700 yards from four tee decks on over 200 acres of scenic landscape.
-Equipped with electric carts and a relaxing restaurant that overlooks the 18th hole, it’s a delight to play.
+It's a delight to play, equipped with electric carts and a relaxing restaurant that overlooks the 18th hole.

 Location: 1281 ON-37, Corbyville

-From the Niagara Escarpment to the Oak Ridges Moraine, Caledon is well known for spectacular landscapes and dazzling topography, characteristics that lend well to excellent golf.
+From the Niagara Escarpment to the Oak Ridges Moraine, Caledon is known for spectacular landscapes and dazzling topography, which lend themselves well to excellent golf.

 Caledon Golf and Country Club